Using Color in Photoshop

 In the example above, I have made the circle 1/2 the width and angled it at 45 degrees.
 You’ll also see some other options that use terms that you should be familiar with such as Tolerance, Anti-Alias and Contiguous.
 You can also resize the standard brush in the same way through the Brush Palette.

-You can activate the brush, pencil or replacement brush at any time by pressing the letter B.
+You can activate the brush, pencil or replacement brush at any time by pressing the letter B, and cycle through these tools by pressing Shift+B.

 This lesson contains some elements that will be used in later tutorials, and more importantly – actual day-to-day work.
 If you can not select the right color, or use the tools quickly and easily, you’ll be struggling.
 I mentioned that the keys can be used to change parameters – this is true with other tools.
 You’ll need to pick color when creating text and with other tools.
 Learn these techniques and soar!